Required Practitioner Registration Standards

-The authority may at any time review the competence of a practitioner who holds a current practising certificate, whether or not there is reason to believe that the practitioners competence may be deficient.
+The Authority may at any time review the competence of a practitioner who holds a current Annual Practising Certificate (APC), whether or not there is reason to believe that the practitioner’s competence may be deficient.

-If the authority assesses a risk of serious harm to the public, because the practitioner is practising below the required standard of competence, the authority can suspend the practitioner’s Annual Practising Certificate or change the practitioner’s Scope of Practice.
+If the Authority assesses a risk of serious harm to the public, because the practitioner is practising below the required standard of competence, the Authority can suspend the practitioner’s APC or change the practitioner’s Scope of Practice.

 - that the practitioner undertake a competence programme